saksham2882/Job-Tracker/backend/README.md

-# JobTracker Backend
+# JobTracker Backend 🧑‍💻

-The backend for the JobTracker application, providing a RESTful API to manage users, jobs, and notifications.
+The backend for the JobTracker application, providing a secure and efficient RESTful API to manage users, jobs, updates, notifications, and application tracking.

+---

 ## Table of Contents
 - [Tech Stack](#tech-stack)